KaiHT-Ladiant/frida-ios-dump-Fix-USB-Errors-/README.md

-# frida-ios-dump
+# frida-ios-dump (Fix Frida USB Error)
-Pull a decrypted IPA from a jailbroken device
+Pull a decrypted IPA from a jailbroken device for Windows Users.
+- This is a code that modified the existing 'dump-frida-ios' code.
+It was modified to run on Windows and Linux platforms, and fixed a USB error in frida 16.1.x and later versions.

 ## Usage

  1. Install [frida](http://www.frida.re/) on device
- 2. `sudo pip install -r requirements.txt --upgrade`
+ 2. `sudo pip install -r requirements.txt --upgrade` 2.1.
+If your Platform is Windows, Install [Gow] on PC. winget install Gow --source winget
  3. Run usbmuxd/iproxy SSH forwarding over USB (Default 2222 -> 22). e.g. `iproxy 2222 22`
  4. Run ./dump.py `Display name` or `Bundle identifier`

 For SSH/SCP make sure you have your public key added to the target device's ~/.ssh/authorized_keys file.

 ```
-./dump.py Aftenposten
+./dump_e4.py Aftenposten
 Start the target app Aftenposten
 Dumping Aftenposten to /var/folders/wn/9v1hs8ds6nv_xj7g95zxyl140000gn/T
 start dump /var/containers/Bundle/Application/66423A80-0AFE-471C-BC9B-B571107D3C27/AftenpostenApp.app/AftenpostenApp